davidicaplan/FanCal/replit.md

 The app runs on port 5000 using `npm run dev`.

 ## Recent Changes
+- v1.3: Expanded to 11 leagues with comprehensive team coverage
+  - Added Bundesliga (18 teams), Serie A (20 teams), Ligue 1 (18 teams)
+  - NCAA Football expanded to all 130 FBS programs
+  - NCAA Basketball includes 129 major Division I teams
+  - Teams organized alphabetically and by conference/division
+  - ESPN API integration for all new leagues
 - v1.2: Added multi-user support with Replit Auth
   - Users can sign in with Google, GitHub, or email
   - Team selections saved to database per user